randomemailaddress-water/simple-shopping-cart-system/README.md

-Program that helps you track and manage stuff you want to buy, with a simple shopping cart.
+Simple shopping cart program that helps you track and manage stuff you want to purchase.